FangLabNTU/Oligomer-Finder/README.md

 Polymers with a carbon–carbon (C–C) backbone, such as polyethylene (PE), polyvinyl chloride (PVC), and polystyrene (PS), are anticipated to degrade into oligomers with di-carboxylic end structures, especially through photoaging processes.
 The C–C backbone oligomers are challenging to generate a series of fragments using high-energy collision-induced dissociation in LC-MS/MS, making them unsuitable for Oligomer-Finder analysis.

-We proposed a suspect screening framework modified from “Homologue-Finder.”
-The functional modules include:
+We proposed a suspect screening framework modified from “Homologue-Finder.” (`Suspect Screening.py`) The functional modules include:
 1. Homologue screening
 2. Diagnostic NL check (43.9898 Da for di-carboxylic end structure)
 3. RT prediction